beechnut/transition-memo/transition-memo.md

 ##  Implement
 ### Innovation Fellowship

-In 2011, [Code for America Fellows][cfa] worked with New Urban Mechanics on projects such as Bostonavigator, Discover BPS, Where’s My School Bus, Building Boston, Boston Public Schools, and Boston Public Works.
+In 2011, [Code for America Fellows][fellows] worked with New Urban Mechanics on projects such as Bostonavigator, Discover BPS, Where’s My School Bus, Building Boston, Boston Public Schools, and Boston Public Works.

 __Problem__
 Code for America prioritizes fellowships based on need.
 Boston has well-established civic technology, so may not see a Code for America fellow for some time.
 However, the fellowship positioned a developer in a year-long position within New Urban Mechanics, providing consistent effort on civic technology projects for Boston, and offering professional experience for recent graduates and experiened technologists.